ezekielchow/mnylion-test/README.md

 ## Data seeded
 - Use test@moneylion.com for email
 - Available features: loan,ewallet,salary
-- All features are disable for this user by default
+- All features are disabled for this user by default

 ## Testing
 - Run ```$ sail artisan test```